lanaash/Mikrotik/README.md

 The base priorities are stored in the comment for the VRRP interface  so you can choose what router is primary or backup per VRRP group as needed.

+You could schedule this to loop every 10 seconds for example.

 ## upgradeMikrotik.sh